jcaamano/openstack-vagrant/readme.md

 | name      | The server name (will be looked up via DNS)  |
 | username  | The user with which to log in                |

+Sample configuration `directory.conf.yml.sample` can be used as a startingi point.

 ## Customisation

 The virtual machine is provisioned using the `devstack.yml` ansible playbook.